-If you're looking at purchasing a landlocked parcel or you're a landlocked owner, get a better understanding of what landlocked property is, common issues associated with this type of real property, and ways to overcome the common challenges that come with landlocked property.
+If you're looking at purchasing a landlocked parcel or you're a landlocked owner, get a better understanding of what landlocked property is, common challenges associated with this type of real estate, and ways to overcome those challenges.

 What is landlocked property?

 Landlocked property is a piece of land or real estate property that does not have public access to it.
 The property -- only accessible by passing through the neighboring property -- can be found in rural or urban areas and in both commercial and residential properties.